cloud-native-toolkit/software-everywhere/.github/ISSUE_TEMPLATE/new-module.md

 ---

-Please read the guides on how to create a module for the catalog:
+(Click Preview to navigate to guides) Please read the guides on how to create a module for the catalog:
 - [Guide for a GitOps Module](https://modules.cloudnativetoolkit.dev/#/how-to/gitops)
 - [Guide for a Terraform Module](https://modules.cloudnativetoolkit.dev/#/how-to/terraform)